albertodesouza/r2d2/README.md

 ```
 roscore
 rosparam set use_sim_time true
-rosrun gmapping slam_gmapping scan:=/r2d2/laser/scan _odom_frame:=/r2d2/odom
+rosrun gmapping slam_gmapping scan:=/r2d2/laser/scan _odom_frame:=/r2d2/odom _xmin:=-5.0 _xmax:=5.0 _ymin:=-5.0 _ymax:=5.0 _delta:=0.05
 rosbag play --clock <name of the bag the you created above >
 ```

+(You can check the meaning of the gmapping parameters at http://wiki.ros.org/gmapping).
 Wait for rosbag to finish and exit.
 Save your new map to disk using map_saver from the map_server package:

 `rosrun map_server map_saver`